What full-time and part-time options are available for JD students at McGeorge?

 What is the median LSAT and GPA for 2022's entering JD class?

 All scores are reported by LSAC.
 McGeorge will consider all scores in the admissions review process.
 However, the high score is used for merit scholarships and ABA required reporting.
 We recommend you prepare for the LSAT and plan on taking it just once.
 If you are not satisfied with your score and think you can improve, you may want to consider retaking the LSAT.
-If you have multiple LSAT scores, with a five-point difference or greater, an LSAT disparity addendum is required.
+If you have multiple LSAT scores, with a five-point difference or greater, an LSAT disparity addendum is required with your application.

 Can I schedule an admissions interview at McGeorge?